 If you want to control motors, you can use a motor shield, for example.

-Do you want to connect your Arduino board to the internet?
-Then you use, for example, an Ethernet shield.
+Do you want your Arduino board connect to the internet?
+Then you use an Ethernet shield, for example.

 Arduino has a few Shields available, but there are also other companies that develop good shields.
 There are numerous shields, each with its own functionalities.